Serghei Spivac

-Serghei Spivac (born January 24, 1995), also known as Sergey Spivak, is a Moldovan mixed martial artist who competes in the Heavyweight division of the Ultimate Fighting Championship.
-A professional competitor since 2014, he has also formerly competed for World Warriors Fighting Championships, Eagles Fighting Championship, N1 Pro Nomad MMA and Real Fight Promotion.
-As of March 13, 2023, he is #8 in the UFC heavyweight rankings.
+Serghei Spivac (born January 24, 1995) is a Moldovan professional mixed martial artist who competes in the Heavyweight division of the Ultimate Fighting Championship (UFC).
+A professional since 2014, he has also formerly competed for World Warriors Fighting Championships, Eagles Fighting Championship, N1 Pro and Real Fight Promotion.
+As of September 9, 2025, he is #7 in the UFC heavyweight rankings.

 Mixed martial arts career

 Early career

 Serghei Spivac made his MMA debut in September 2014 with the Ukrainian promotion Real Fight Promotion, at 19 years old.
 He faced Andrey Serebrianikov as his first opponent.
 He won the fight in the last minute of the first round, by way of TKO.